Economy of Nicaragua

 The economy of Nicaragua is focused primarily on the agricultural sector.
-Nicaragua itself is the least developed country in Central America, and the second poorest in the Americas by nominal GDP.
+Even so, Nicaragua itself is the least developed country in Central America, and the second least developed in the Americas by nominal GDP, behind only Haiti.
 In recent years, under the administrations of Daniel Ortega, the Nicaraguan economy has expanded somewhat, following the Great Recession, when the country's economy actually contracted by 1.5%, due to decreased export demand in the American and Central American markets, lower commodity prices for key agricultural exports, and low remittance growth.
 The economy saw 4.5% growth in 2010 thanks to a recovery in export demand and growth in its tourism industry.
 Nicaragua's economy continues to post growth, with preliminary indicators showing the Nicaraguan economy growing an additional 5% in 2011.
 Consumer Price inflation have also curtailed since 2008, when Nicaragua's inflation rate hovered at 19.82%.
 In 2009 and 2010, the country posted lower inflation rates, 3.68% and 5.45%, respectively.

 Remittances are a major source of income, equivalent to 15% of the country's GDP, which originate primarily from Costa Rica, the United States, and European Union member states.
 Approximately one million Nicaraguans contribute to the remittance sector of the economy.

 In early 2004, Nicaragua secured some $4.5 billion in foreign debt reduction under the International Monetary Fund and World Bank Heavily Indebted Poor Countries initiative.
 In April 2006, the US-Central America Free Trade Agreement went into effect, expanding export opportunities for Nicaragua's agricultural and manufactured goods.
 Textiles and apparel account for nearly 60% of Nicaragua's exports.
 In October 2007, the IMF approved an additional poverty reduction and growth facility program in support of the government's economic plans.
 Nicaragua relies on international economic assistance to meet internal- and external-debt financing obligations, although foreign donors curtailed this funding in response to widespread allegations of electoral fraud in Nicaragua's November 2008 elections.

 Economic history

 Nicaragua's economy was devastated in the 1980s by the Contra War, which saw the destruction of much of the country's infrastructure.
 At the same time, the US staged an economic blockade from 1985 onward.

 Following the civil war, Nicaragua began free market reforms, privatizing more than 350 state companies and commencing a general trend of economic growth.
 Inflation has been reduced from 33,603% during the later years of the Sandinista period and 55,000% during the first year of the Chamorro government to more normal levels, averaging an annual rate of 9.5% over the 2000-2010 decade (based on World Bank figures).

-Growth was slow (3%) in 2001 due to a combination of factors (a global recession, a series of bank failures, low coffee prices, and a drought), and in 2009 the economy actually contracted 1.5% in reaction to the 2008–2012 global recession).
+Growth was slow (3%) in 2001 due to a combination of factors (a global recession, a series of bank failures, low coffee prices, and a drought), and in 2009 the economy actually contracted 1.5% due to the Great Recession).
 But even with the recessions, growth has averaged 3.4% between 2001 and 2011 (based on World Bank figures).